jxnl/blog/docs/writing/posts/stochastic-software.md

 2. In the meanwhile, we should turn off this feature and know that it won't impact our users too much.
 3. Personal data is super high volume and the quality is lacking.

-Someone who is familiar with the art of Exploring the data and designing stochastic software might actually go into the personal data do some more targeted exploration to identify what exactly is doing poorly.
+Someone who is familiar with the art of Exploring the data and designing probabilistic software might actually go into the personal data do some more targeted exploration to identify what exactly is doing poorly.

 If we have good evaluation metrics then hopefully as we change our prompts or our ranking system or our score thresholds we can rerun these experiments and verify whether something like quality can improve.
 Since we might not actually be able to measure outcomes from our users, we might want to use third-party evaluation frameworks, but verify first that these actually correlate with the metrics like quality.